formula/formula/README.md

 [![Circle CI](https://circleci.com/gh/FunctionFoundry/functionfoundry.svg?style=svg)](https://circleci.com/gh/FunctionFoundry)

-Functions inspired by the spreadsheet for the web.
+FunctionFoundry is a collection of functions inspired by the spreadsheet.
+Reimagined for the modern web.

 This project has 4 directories.